julienlag/quickTrackHub/README.md

 An example of a THDF is included in this repository (`trackHubDefinition.json`).

 ## Usage
-Edit `trackHubDefinition.json` according to your needs, the following properties in particular:
+Copy `trackHubDefinition.json` to your target, *web-accessible* directory, and edit it according to your needs.
+The following properties *must* be changed:

   - `trackHubAssociatedEmail`: your email